 This will depend on the number of licence categories being taken.
 Core section plus one license category will take approximately 1hour and 40minutes.
 Please allow approximately 20 minutes for each subsequent category.

-The test centre staff will check your documentation (confirmation letter), and confirm your identity (valid/current drivers licence or passport).
+The test centre staff will check your documentation (confirmation letter), and confirm your identity (valid/current drivers licence, Identification)).
 You will be signed in and shown to a work station to complete the test.

 The ADI Driver Theory Test is presented in a very easy-to-use format and usually poses no problems for candidates with limited experience using computers.
 A simple tutorial is presented at the beginning of the test which will explain how the test works.
 The test can be taken with an easy-to-use touch screen or by using a mouse and keyboard.